riscv/riscv-crypto/doc/vector/code-samples/README.md

   Zvkns extension.
 The resulting program runs this implementation against NIST Known Answer Tests.
 - aes-gcm-test.c - implements the AES-GCM with a 128 or 256 bit key using Zvkns
-  and Zvkb extensions.
+  and Zvbb extensions.
 The resulting program runs this implementation against NIST Known Answer Tests.
-- zvkb-test.c - shows proper usage of instructions in the Zvkb extension.
-The resulting program generates a set of random verification data and applies the Zvkb routines to that.
+- zvbb-test.c - shows proper usage of instructions in the Zvbb extension.
+The resulting program generates a set of random verification data and applies the Zvbb routines to that.
 - sm4-test.c - implements the SM4 block cypher using the Zvksed extension.
 The
   resulting program runs this implementation against test vectors defined in SM4 IETF draft (see [1]).